 Hot oil heating systems outperform steam boilers in a number of ways.
-From efficiency and maintenance to safety, there are a number of reasons why hot oil heating systems are better than steam when it comes to industrial heating.
+From efficiency and maintenance to safety, there are a number of reasons why hot oil heating systems are better than steam when it comes to industrial thermal hot oil heating.

 Despite the many benefits of hot oil heating, facilities in a variety of industries that involve process heating still tend to use steam heat more frequently than hot oil heat.